Getting started with Python

 Installation

-Building and installing SVS should be relatively straight-forward.
-We test on Ubuntu 22.04 LTS, but any Linux distribution should work.
+Installing SVS is simple.
+We test on Ubuntu 22.04 LTS, but it should work on any Linux distribution or macOS.

 Prerequisites